apostrophecms/docs/docs/guide/pages.md

 Pages can be enabled to emulate devices, like phones and tablets, making it easy to see how your content will look at different screen sizes.

 ![Screen shot of breakpoint preview with ecommerce](../images/new-breakpoint-preview.png) When device preview mode is enabled, you’ll see icons in the admin bar for each of the breakpoints (sizes) that have been set through the `breakpointPreviewMode` of the `@apostrophecms/asset` module.
 By default, there are three shortcut device breakpoints added.
-Adding additional breakpoint preview sizes will cause a dropdown menu with all of the sizes to appear.
+Adding additional breakpoint preview sizes without `shortcut: true` will cause a dropdown menu with all the sizes to appear, in addition to the icons.

 ![Screen shot of the breakpoint preview dropdown menu](../images/new-breakpoint-menu.png)